IDEA Users Working Remotely: We’re here to help! Please contact our IDEA Help Desk to ensure there is minimal disruption to your daily workflow.

 3rd generation: Big Data analytics in security (2nd generation SIEM) – Big Data tools have the potential to provide a significant advance in actionable security intelligence by reducing the time for correlating, consolidating, and contextualizing diverse security event information, and also for correlating long-term historical data for forensic purposes.

-Analyzing logs, network packets, and system events for forensics and intrusion detection has traditionally been a significant problem; however, traditional technologies fail to provide the tools to support long-term, large-scale analytics for several reasons:
+Analyzing logs, network packets, and system events for forensics and intrusion detection have traditionally been a significant problem; however, traditional technologies fail to provide the tools to support long-term, large-scale analytics for several reasons:

 Storing and retaining a large quantity of data was not economically feasible.
 As a result, most event logs and other recorded computer activity were deleted after a fixed retention period (e.g., 60 days).